 In this article, I’m sharing why I believe blogging is worth the effort (and yes, it can be a LOT of effort), and why it should be a key focus of your marketing activity.

 Blogging has been around for years but it is still a great way to promote yourself and your photography products and services.
 Yes, even in the age of video marketing, TikTok, Instagram Stories and instant messaging, I believe blogging should still play a large part in your photography marketing strategy.

 Blogging can increase your chances of getting found online

-Having your content appear in Google when people type in the keyword phrase you have optimised for will help new audiences to discover you.
+Having your blog articles appear in Google will help new audiences to discover you.

-Every single blog article that you publish on your photography website could be boosting your chances of appearing in natural search results.
+Every single blog you publish on your photography website has the potential to boost your visibility online and chances of appearing in natural search results.

 Blogging can help you build the know-like-and-trust factor